henri/spb/README_INDEX.md

 </p>

 # 🏖️ Welcome to SPB
 [Harness the power](https://github.com/henri/spb/?tab=readme-ov-file#raising_hand-why-is-spb-needed) of isolated web sessions with SPB.
-Every time you run SPB a new browser instance ([Brave](https://brave.com/) a modern web browser is the default) is spawned within a fresh [screen](https://www.gnu.org/software/screen/) session.
+Every time you run SPB a new browser instance ([Brave](https://brave.com/) is the default) is spawned within a fresh [screen](https://www.gnu.org/software/screen/) session.
 When you close the browser, [SPB will delete all <b>web</b> data](https://github.com/henri/spb?tab=readme-ov-file#shield-privacy) related to that browser session.

 # :anchor: SPB Readme : Table of Contents